lf-edge/eden/README.md

 eden start
 ```

-Then you will have an .img that can be transfered to SD card:
+Then you will have an .img that can be transferred to SD card:
 [installing-images](https://www.raspberrypi.org/documentation/installation/installing-images/).

 For example for MacOS: